FlavScents AInsights Entry: Acetic Acid (CAS: 64-19-7)

 7. Toxicology, Safety & Exposure Considerations

-Acetic acid is generally considered safe for use in food and fragrance applications when used within recommended limits.
-For oral exposure, the acceptable daily intake (ADI) is not explicitly defined, but typical use levels are well within safe margins.
-Dermal exposure in fragrance applications is generally low risk, though high concentrations can cause irritation.
-Inhalation exposure is primarily a concern in occupational settings, where proper ventilation is recommended to mitigate irritation risks.
+Acetic acid is considered safe for oral exposure at typical dietary levels, with an ADI not specified due to its natural occurrence in foods.
+Dermal exposure in fragrance applications is generally low risk, but high concentrations can cause irritation.
+Inhalation exposure is primarily a concern in occupational settings, where adequate ventilation is recommended to mitigate irritation risks.
+The risk profiles are similar across food and fragrance applications, with the primary concern being concentration-dependent irritation.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature